modugen/SparEnergieJetzt/README.md

 * react-snap for server-side prerendering
 * zustand for the configurator store
 * MUI for UI elements
+* The app is deployed on each commit to `main` via AWS Amplify.
+	* Contact info@modugen.de if there's questions regarding this.

 # Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).